caimumuxin/CAMGA/README.md

 ![alt text](./1.png)

 Here we only provide the functions of contextual assessment and adversarial attack in 3D object detection.
-The whole project is based on 3D_Corruptions_AD and built upon MMDetection3D and OpenPCDet with necessary modifications of its source code.
+The whole project is based on 3D_Corruptions_AD and OCCAM.
+It should be built upon MMDetection3D and OpenPCDet with necessary modifications of its source code.

 ## Prerequisites
 * Python (3.9)